woman sitting calmly in yoga pose as sun sets

 About the Author

-Maya is a music therapist and psychotherapist in NYC and online throughout New York State.
-She specializes in helping women with anxiety, childhood/intergenerational trauma and those who are highly sensitive (HSP) feel good enough, learn how to express their feelings without overwhelm, and connect with inner strengths.
+She specializes in helping women with anxiety, childhood/intergenerational trauma and those who are highly sensitive (HSP) feel good enough, learn how to express their feelings without overwhelm, and connect with inner strengths and a true sense of calm.

-If you’re interested in working with Maya, you can learn more here or schedule your free phone consultation here
+If you’re interested in working together, you can learn more here or schedule your free intro call for therapy here

 You don’t have to stay stuck - it’s time to reclaim your rhythm.